NBA on CBS: Future

 In May 2007, the NBA renewed its television contract with ESPN, making ABC the broadcast television home of the NBA through 2016.
 On October 6, 2014, ESPN and the NBA renewed their agreement through 2025.
 CBS has implied that it is unlikely to bid on further sports rights beyond those it already holds, including the NBA, because of the extensive investment it has made into its existing sports portfolio (especially college basketball).

 On August 30, 2012, the CBS Sports Network signed a deal with the NBA Development League to televise 12 regular games, as well as the 2013 NBA D-League Playoffs and Finals.
+On April 22, 2019, CBS Sports Network signed a deal with the Women's National Basketball Association (WNBA) to televise 40 regular season games.

 Announcers

 Brent Musburger

 Musburger was involved in every NBA Finals (either as a play-by-play announcer or as a host) from 1975 to 1989 (with 1981 being the lone exception), and was the lead voice for NBA games on CBS for much of that period.
 From 1975 to 1980, Musburger worked with a variety of analysts for regular season games (including Billy Cunningham, Mendy Rudolph, Hot Rod Hundley, Oscar Robertson, Steve Jones, Tom Heinsohn and Rick Barry).
 Musburger called Game 5 of the 1976 NBA Finals, with Rick Barry and sideline reporters Mendy Rudolph and Sonny Hill.
 After 1980, Musburger became the lead studio host and secondary play-by-play announcer.
-With the latter role, Musburger worked alongside Kevin Loughery, Billy Cunningham, Tom Heinsohn and Bill Raftery, and called the other conference final not assigned to Dick Stockton's team on CBS from 1983 to 1989.
+With the latter role, Musburger worked alongside Kevin Loughery (1983–1984), Hubie Brown (1985), Billy Cunningham (1986–1987), Tom Heinsohn (1988) and Bill Raftery (1989), and called the other conference final not assigned to Dick Stockton's team on CBS from 1983 to 1989.
 Musburger was fired from CBS following the 1990 NCAA Division I Men's Basketball Championship Game, a few months before its contract with the NBA ended.
 However, he later resumed calling NBA games on ESPN Radio and later with ESPN through 2006.